 These underwear are also more on the bulkier side, especially with the addition of the optional pad insert.
 They aren’t a pair that I wear on a non-period day.
 However the Ruby Love are what I reach for on the day of my heaviest flow, as I know I’ll be well protected!

 DISCOUNT – Use code HELLO10 for 10% off your total on the Ruby Love website.
 Shipping is free for any order over $65.

 Ruby Love Teen Period Panties Review

 Fabric -Some of the Anigan EvaWear period panties look more stylish than others.
-Lace edged hipsters and tie dye boyshorts look less obvious than the “old lady” high-cut beige-colored briefs (even though that’s the style I would usually wear).
-Because I didn’t want the commentary from my husband about Grandma panties, I went with the tie dye EvaWear Boyshort!
+Lace edged hipsters and tie dye boyshorts look more fashionable than the high-cut beige-colored briefs (even though that’s the style I often wear).

 Anigan EvaWear Review

-Sizing is on the small side so it’s recommended to go up one size.
+Sizing on the Anigan underwear are on the small side so it’s recommended to go up one size.
 While I usually wear a medium (I’m a size 6 pants), I sized up to a large after reading some reviews.
 Good thing I did because the leg openings on these boy shorts were snug.